ntjennings1/seeds/python/examples/11env/README.md

-# People
+# Env

-This tenth example will utilize the concept of encapsulation in relation to people.
+This tenth example will utilize the concept of inheritance in relation to the environment.

 ## Usage